Policies and Procedures

 Policies and procedures to download

-- Acquisitions and Disposal policy [PDF, 78 Kb]
+- Acquisition and Disposal policy [PDF, 78 Kb]

 - Care of the Collections policy [PDF, 106 Kb]